USDT/USDT0 DeFi Vaults

 }Weighting Rule

-Each constituent receives a raw weight proportional to its risk score above 5.0 (the Core tier floor), normalised so the basket sums to 100%.
-The pivot is set at the Core floor so every eligible vault — Prime or Core — contributes positive raw weight; Prime vaults naturally dominate because their scores sit 3–4 points above the pivot versus 0–3 points for Core names.
+Each constituent receives a raw weight proportional to its risk score above 5.0 (the Core tier floor), normalised so the basket sums to the full allocation.
+The pivot is set at the Core floor so every eligible vault contributes positive raw weight.
+Prime vaults naturally dominate because their scores sit 3 to 4 points above the pivot versus 0 to 3 points for Core names.

 w_i ∝ max(0, risk_score_i − 5.0); normalize so Σ w_i = 1.0Worked Example